 If you don’tfeellike moving on, read/pray through Psalm 51.
 It will help.

 But whether you feel like it or not, you need to move on.

 Do you tell yourself that you’ll move on, but only after you’ve sozzled in guilt for a few days?

 If so, then beware, my friend.
 You’re on dangerous ground.
 What you’re actually saying is that your own guilty feelings can somehow produce for you a more complete forgiveness than the blood of Jesus Christ can.

 And that’s a lie.
 ONLY the blood of Jesus can set you free.
 ONLY the blood of Jesus cleanses.
 “What can wash away my sin?
 Nothing but the blood of Jesus.
 What can make me whole again?
 Nothing but the blood of Jesus.
 Oh, precious is that flow, that makes me white as snow.
 No other fount I know, nothing but the blood of Jesus” (Robert Lowry, 1826-1899, “Nothing But the Blood”).

 It’s the blood of Jesus that sets you free.

 So here’s your assignment for Day 13:

-Watch this short video of “Nothing But the Blood” by Hillsong United.
+Find the song “Nothing But the Blood” by Hillsong United.
 Let the message permeate deep into your heart and your spirit.
 The message is that nothing but the blood of our crucified Lord Jesus can pay for your sins.

 And the next time you sin, repent.
 Change your mind.
 Tell God you’re sorry and make it right with whoever you hurt.
 Then receive God’s forgiveness, thank Him for it, and set your mind firmly back on the fact that you are a beloved child of God.